EagleSushi/find-frs-toolkit/README.md

 ---

 ### [findfrs.combinations.regions.count.jar (link to output)](https://github.com/vfdizon/find-frs-toolkit/blob/master/sample/output/findfrs.combinations.regions.count.csv)
-> This program counts the different prefixes found in names of genomes in different genome regions
+> This program counts the different prefixes found in names of genomes in different genome regions <br />
 > There can be multiple prefixes to search for each group, and any prefixes that haven't been specified will be put in an "other" group.

 Example usage:
 ```